AmpedWasTaken/ClipboardJacker/README.md

 ## 🙏 Acknowledgments

 - Thanks to all contributors who have helped improve this project
-- Inspired by the need for better clipboard security in cryptocurrency transactions
+- Inspired by the need for better clipboard security and automation

 ## 📞 Support